Nazca Lines & non-Inca ancient sites, Peru

 The Astronaut, of great interest to NASA apparently but this photo is by Unukorno.

-The Monkey with useful visible human (I think!
+The Monkey with useful visible human bottom left (I think!
 Could be an alien) to give scale.
 Photographed by Leupold-Lowenthal.

 The Pan-American Highway